Oxygen in Delhi: A personal story

 But nothing seemed more urgent than the oxygen crisis.

 Arunabh Saikia dug deeper to find out that alarmingly India was running short on everything from liquid oxygen to cryogenic tankers and cylinders needed to transport and store it.
+Setting up oxygen generation plants in hospitals on a war footing could have helped defuse this crisis.
+Had India spent just Rs 2,000 crore, it could have added 1,540 tonnes of daily medical oxygen capacity, enough to treat 100,000 patients simultaneously.

 While I was editing the story, news flashed on Twitter that the hospital to which my uncle had been admitted had only two hours of oxygen left.
 I froze.
 Luckily, the supplies reached the hospital on time.